-We have manufactured Traditional Victorian Awnings for many years using the highest quality products.
+We have manufactured Traditional Victorian Awnings for many years using the highest quality products

 At Radiant Blinds, we have improved the Traditional Victorian Awnings over time to make sure they can cope with the British weather.
-We have replaced some of the boxing with a more resistant aluminium casing at the top and back.
+For example, we have replaced some of the boxing with a more resistant aluminium casing at the top and back.
 In the old timber version the water or snow would rest on the wood and slowly eat into it.
 We still use hardwood cheeks and a timber front lath and tacker.
 The arms are designed to suit the exact requirements of the building and are bent by hand as they were when the Victorians designed them.
 The awning is operated with a traditional pull down pole.

 Making Traditional Victorian Awnings stand out